arkapatra31/kafka-streaming/README.md

     npm run clean-build
     ```

-The application uses NPM workspaces for package management and package dependency
-Here are some useful commands :-
+The application uses NPM workspaces for package management and package dependency.
+Here are some useful commands:

-1. Create a new package
+1. Create a new package:
     ```sh
     npm init -w @kafka-streaming/pkg_name
     ```

-2. Install a pkg1 as dependency in another package pkg2
+2. Install a pkg1 as a dependency in another package pkg2:
     ```sh
     npm i @kafka-streaming/pkg1 --save-dev -w @kafka-streaming/pkg2
     Add dependent pkg1 path to tsconfig reference path in pkg2